 I put both together to see the difference.

 What is different?

-Of course the service door has been replaced by a glass entrance door.
+What immediately catches the eye is the service door where Wendy looks at the Blood Elevator has been replaced by a glass entrance door.

 The coffee and soda machines halfway have been removed, as well as the stainless steel workbenches.
 The clock, plumbing pipes and sprinkler system, the punch clock and alarm bell.